Cavalry Staff Corps: Waterloo campaign

-Wellington reformed the corps after Napoleon returned from exile in 1815 and it served with his army in the Waterloo campaign.
+Wellington reformed the corps following the beginning of the Hundred Days and it served with his army in the Waterloo campaign.
 Three men were taken from each cavalry regiment, including those of Britain's allies, that were under Wellington's command and combined into a unit of two troops.
 The men were granted additional pay of one franc per day.
 Scovell commanded the unit and was requested to bring former officers of the corps over from Britain.
-These officer's commissions were dated 10 August 1815, though the campaign had ended the previous month with the restoration of the Bourbon king Louis XVIII to his throne in Paris.
-The two troops accompanied Wellington's army on the march to Paris and a further two troops were raised to serve during the subsequent occupation of France.
+These officer's commissions were dated 10 August 1815, though the campaign had ended the previous month with the restoration of Louis XVIII of France to his throne in Paris.

+The two troops accompanied Wellington's army on the march to Paris and a further two troops were raised to serve during the Seventh Coalition's occupation of France.
 As well as policing duties the corps was responsible for making compensation payments to French citizens affected by the army of occupation.
-They distributed 19,000 francs to the inhabitants of Fontaine-Notre-Dame after a fire, originating in a British Army forge, destroyed 20 houses on 25 April 1816.
+They distributed 19,000 francs to the inhabitants of Fontaine-Notre-Dame after a fire originating in a British Army forge destroyed 20 houses on 25 April 1816.
 The Cavalry Staff Corps acted as part of the "enemy" force during wargames of the allied armies near Valenciennes in the autumn of 1818.
 The allied occupation forces were withdrawn from October 1818 and the British element returned to France by the end of November.
 The Cavalry Staff Corps was disbanded for the second time on 24 December 1818.

 Legacy

 During the Crimean War the concept of a mounted staff corps to maintain discipline, on a similar basis to the Cavalry Staff Corps, was revived.
 The Mounted Staff Corps was formed in 1854 and served with the British Army in that theatre until disbanded in October 1855.
 The men were recruited largely from the Irish Constabulary and were used to protect supplies being unloaded at dockyards, among other duties.
 The members of the corps wore a uniform reminiscent of the Cavalry Staff Corps: red tunics with hussar braid and blue facings; double striped black overalls and a plumed, police-style helmet.

-After the Crimean campaign the British Army continued to use mounted troops as police, but on an ad-hoc basis.
+Following the end of the Crimean War the British Army continued to use mounted troops as police, but on an ad-hoc basis.
 A formal unit, the Military Mounted Police was established in 1877 and supplemented by the Military Foot Police in 1882.
 These units are the direct antecedents of the modern Royal Military Police.